csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

 ![](../resources/images/14-b-01.png)

-If you close this file and then execute the line&nbsp;
-`q.loadDocument('cs_floss_1.csd')`, you should see the file again as tab in CsoundQt.
+If you close this file and then execute the line `q.loadDocument('cs_floss_1.csd')`, you should see the file again as tab in CsoundQt.

-Let us have a look how these two methods _newDocument_ and &nbsp;_loadDocument_ are described in the sources:
+Let us have a look how these two methods _newDocument_ and _loadDocument_ are described in the sources:

     int newDocument(QString name)
     int loadDocument(QString name, bool runNow = false)